gnss-ro/aws-opendata/reformatting_system/README.md

 using the infrastructure-as-code formulation in Terraform, documented in the [terraform readme](terraform/README.md).
 RORefCat itself has [its own Readme page](rorefcat/README.md).
+The python script submit_batch.py illustrates how to submit an AWS Batch job using RORefCat.

 The RORefCat system was built with funding from the NASA Advancing Collaborative Connections for Earth System Science (ACCESS) 2019